bitpay/insight-api/README.md

 *Insight API* allows to develop bitcoin-related applications (such as wallets) that require certain information from the blockchain that bitcoind does not provide.

-A blockchain explorer front-end have been developed to top of *Insight API*, it can be downloaded at [Github Insight Repository](https://github.com/bitpay/insight).
+A blockchain explorer front-end has been developed on top of *Insight API*.
+It can be downloaded at [Github Insight Repository](https://github.com/bitpay/insight).

 ## IMPORTANT: Upgrading from  v0.1 to v0.2